csoftdev88/angular-scss/docs/03 - Skinning.md

  - Images, a folder for all the static images for the skin.
 This folder is copied into the built application's image folder and will override any image with the same name.
+ - redirects, a JSON file representing any url that should be redirected for the tenant.
+These can be used to ensure links from external sites map to new content for example.

 When adding a setting, please use the viewsSettings object for any config to